Mniszko/Oscillatory-Neural-Networks/README.md

     python3 plot_dis_and_ac.py <output_distances_name_without_filetype> <y_or_n_for_distance_plotting> <lin_or_log_for_distance_scale> <y_or_n_for_accuracy_plotting> <output_image_name_without_filetype>

 <br>
 <strong>SL-dynamics.py</strong> is a code with different dependencies for plotting main parameters (amplitude and phase of the oscillator) for debugging purposes mostly.
-It is my playing field so the code is messy and cumbersome to read.
+It operates solely on
 <br>
 <strong>SL-training.py, K-training.py</strong> are programs of nearly identical structure, each designed for different oscillatory model.
 They are run individually or via <em>auto_run.sh</em> script.
 Individual execution can be done with command: